Skip to content

 • Apply the fact that the derivative of a sum is the sum of the derivatives: ddxfx+gx=f'x+g'(x), and the derivative of a multiple of a function is the multiple of its derivative: ddx(kfx)=kf'(x)

-• Use the rules for differentiation to find equations of tangents and normals to a curve at points on the curve
+• Use the rules for differentiation to find Loading of tangents and Loading at points on the curve

 • Find points on a curve where the tangent or normal has a given gradient